TraceMachina/nativelink/local-remote-execution/README.md

 ## 📐 Architecture

-The original C++ and Java toolchain containers are never really instantiated.
+The original C++ and Java toolchain containers are never instantiated.
-Instead, their container environments are used and passed through transforming functions that take a container schematic as input and generate some other output.
+Instead, their container environments pass through transforming functions that take a container schematic as input and generate some other output.